Table of Contents

 SWIRL Processing Pipelines

-Processors are intended to be single purpose and executed in a sequence called a "pipeline".
+Processors execute in a sequence called a "pipeline."
 Pipelines are specified as JSON lists in their respective properties.
-There are four processing pipelines in SWIRL:
+SWIRL has four processing pipelines:

 • Search.pre_query_processors